 }

 \begin{lemma}[Correlations Versus Entropies] \bigentropycor \end{lemma}

-Part 1 of Lemma \ref{bigentropiesimplycorrelations} is a direct consequence of the single-shot state merging protocol of Ref. \cite{DBWR10} (see Appendix \ref{singleshotmergingsection}).
+Part 1 of Lemma \ref{bigentropiesimplycorrelations} is a direct consequence of the entanglement distillation protocol of Ref. \cite{DBWR10} (see Appendix \ref{singleshotmergingsection}).
 Part 3 also follows directly from the definition of correlation function together with basic properties of the max-entropy and the purified distance.

-Part 2 of the lemma, in turn, is a novel relation: Since one might have $H_{\max}^{\nu}(C) \geq 3 H_{\max}^{\delta}(B)$ but $- H_{\max}^{\delta}(A|C) \leq 0$, it shows that even in situations where one cannot establish EPR pairs between two parties thus decoupling the third purifying party (which can only happen when $- H_{\max}^{\delta}(A|C) > 0$ \cite{DBWR10}), one can still have large correlations between the two parties.
+Part 2 of the lemma, in turn, is a novel relation: Since one might have $H_{\max}^{\nu}(C) \geq 3 H_{\max}^{\delta}(B)$ but $H_{\min}^{\delta}(A|B) \leq 0$, it shows that even in situations where one cannot establish EPR pairs between two parties thus decoupling the third purifying party (which can only happen when $H_{\min}^{\delta}(A|B) > 0$ \cite{DBWR10}), one can still have large correlations between the two parties.
 Moreover, as shown in the proof such correlations are manifested by choosing a random measurement on $A$ and optimizing over a measurement on $C$.
-So we are operating in a regime where a random measurement on one party does not decouple it from either of the other two parties, but does generate correlations with one of them.
+So we are operating in a regime where a random measurement on one party does not decouple it from either of the other two parties, but it does generate correlations with one of them.